- Present timings for page views and AJAX calls by using helpful groupings of similar pages.

 When a URL is loaded or an AJAX call is recorded, the URL is first filtered by stripping any query parameters out of the URL.
 Hash fragments are also stripped unless you are using SPA monitoring.
 These parameters may contain sensitive information, and in many cases they vary too extensively to create useful groupings.

-After the URL has been filtered, New Relic Browser analyzes requests and splits URLs into segments on separator characters (dots for domains, slashes for paths).
-Browser also preserves useful terms and uses them in the automated grouping.
+After the URL has been filtered, New Relic analyzes requests and splits URLs into segments on separator characters (dots for domains, slashes for paths).
+This logic also preserves useful terms and uses them in the automated grouping.
 Domain information is separated by port number automatically, so that (for example) HTTP and HTTPS endpoints are listed separately.

-You can modify how New Relic Browser groups your metrics by adding to your application's URL allow list.
+You can modify how browser groups your data by adding to your application's URL allow list.
 Adding segments makes these terms always appear in your URL groups for new data reported to New Relic.
 They will never be rolled up to

 Order is not important when listing multiple segments.
 However, make sure the segments you add exactly match the way the segments appear in your URLs.
 If a URL path segment ends in